What is UTF-8? The Encoding That Powers the Modern Web

 What is UTF-8?

-UTF-8 (Unicode Transformation Format — 8-bit) is a variable-width character encoding that can represent every character in the Unicode standard.
-It encodes each character using 1 to 4 bytes, making it both space-efficient for English text and capable of representing every writing system on earth.
+UTF-8, short for Unicode Transformation Format - 8-bit, is a variable-width character encoding that can represent every character in the Unicode standard.

-People often confuse Unicode and UTF-8, but they serve different roles:
+People often mix up Unicode and UTF-8, but they solve different parts of the same problem:

-- UTF-8 is an encoding — a way to convert those code point numbers into actual bytes that computers can store and transmit.
+- UTF-8 is an encoding: a practical way to turn Unicode code points into bytes that computers can store, send, and read.

 How UTF-8 Encoding Works

-UTF-8 uses a clever variable-width scheme.
-The number of bytes depends on the code point value:
+UTF-8 uses a variable-width byte pattern.
+The number of bytes depends on the Unicode code point value:

 | Code Point Range | Bytes | Byte Pattern | Example |